NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 NextGen Software & Our World themselves will also be a DAO (Distributed Anonymous Organisation) registered with DAOStack meaning we can self-govern and cut out the expensive middlemen such as banks, lawyers, accountants, managers, contracts etc. This technology will allow us to realise our long-held dreams of running a flat decentralised organisation where every voice is heard, respected and is counted as an equal.
 This also prevents fraud, mistakes and corruption from occurring as is all too common now days.

-**NOTE: The design is evolving all the time so the above is subjet to change...**
+**NOTE: The design is evolving all the time so the above is subject to change...**

 ## Open Modular Design